dancankimutai/minicash-app/README.md

 3. The `useEffect` hook is used to perform side effects in function components.
 It takes two arguments: a function and an array of dependencies.
 The function will run after the render is committed to the screen.

     The `useEffect` hook here checks if `window.ethereum` exists and if `window.ethereum.isMiniPay` is true.
 If both conditions are met, it sets `hideConnectBtn` to `true` and calls the `connect` function.
-This makes it that if the webpage is opened in a MiniPay browser, the "Connect" button should be hidden and the connection to the blockchain should be established automatically.This ensures that when we open our app in minipay testpage later on it will not show the connect button in there but will automatically be connected in the background.
+This means that if the webpage is opened in a MiniPay browser, the "Connect" button should be hidden and the connection to the blockchain should be established automatically.
+This ensures that when we open our app in the minipay test page later on it will not show the connect button in there but will automatically be connected in the background.

 4. The dependency array for `useEffect` contains `connect`.
 This means the effect will re-run whenever `connect` changes. this `useEffect` will likely only run once after the initial render, and then whenever `window.ethereum` or `window.ethereum.isMiniPay` changes.